pulibrary/bibdata/docs/indexing.md

 A thesis record id starts with ‘dsp’.
 To search the catalog for all the indexed dspace theses: `https://catalog-alma-qa.princeton.edu/catalog?utf8=%E2%9C%93&search_field=all_fields&q=id%3Adsp*`

 ## Source: Numismatics
 Numismatics data comes from Figgy via the rabbitmq.
-It is pulled in through orangelight code and so doesn't come through bibdata, but is part of the index and therefore the full indexing process.
+Incremental indexing is pulled in through orangelight code and so doesn't come through bibdata, but bibdata has a rake task to bulk index all the coins for initial full index creating.

 ## Solr Machines and Collections